paul4forest/GFPM_output/README.md

 Changelog
 ---------
-August 2013: started writing scripts to import PELPS data
+August 2013: started writing scripts to import PELPS data.

 January 2014:
-* Changed load.r to enable reading from zip files
+* Changed load.r to enable reading from zip files.
 * Used options(run.clean.main=FALSE) to decide whether to run the main clean function or not.
   The main clean function is not called from tests.

+June-July 2014:
+* Modified the tutorial to explain how load.R and clean.R work.
+* Added a picture of the workflow in the readme.